Livingston (band)

 Livingston is a rock band originally formed in London in 2002.
 The band is composed of Beukes Willemse, Jakob Nebel, Chris van Niekerk, Phil Magee and Jan Siekmann.
 Livingston have released two albums with the third album Animal due for release in autumn 2014.

-The band's breakthrough came with their first album "Sign Language" and the commercial success of the single’s "Broken" and "Go" in Germany, Austria and Switzerland.
+The band's breakthrough came with their first album "Sign Language" and the commercial success of the singles "Broken" and "Go" in Germany, Austria and Switzerland.